CLASP: General-Purpose Clothes Manipulation with Semantic Keypoints: Clothes Manipulation With Semantic Keypoints

 \subsection{Skill Library}

-For general-purpose clothes manipulation, we build a skill library at first.
-To ensure that the skill library is general and sufficient for various clothes and manipulation tasks, we first prompt the LLM to propose basic skills of clothes manipulation with the chain of thought prompting~\citep{cot}.
-Specifically, the LLM is prompted to (i) generate examples of clothes manipulation tasks, (ii) break down these tasks into basic actions, and (iii) summarize the actions identified in step (iii) to derive a set of basic skills.
+For general-purpose clothes manipulation, we build a skill library first.
+Instead of manually designing skills, we prompt an LLM to discover basic clothes manipulation skills.
+The LLM’s commonsense knowledge ensures these skills are general and sufficient for various clothes and manipulation tasks.
+Specifically, the LLM is prompted with a chain-of-thought strategy~\citep{cot} to (i) generate examples of clothes manipulation tasks, (ii) break down these tasks into basic actions, and (iii) summarize the actions identified in step (iii) to derive a set of basic skills.
 In this way, we identify the basic skill set $\mathcal{A}$, including \texttt{grasp}: pick up a part of the clothes, \texttt{moveto}: transport the clothes to a target position, \texttt{release}: drop a part of the clothes, \texttt{rotate}: rotate the clothes, and \texttt{pull}: stretch the clothes for flattening.
 Figure~\ref{fig:action_prim} visualizes the basic skills discovered by the LLM.
 Since semantic keypoints serve as the effective affordances for clothes manipulation and define where clothes are more likely to be manipulated, we implement these basic skills as policies parameterized by contact point positions.
 Specifically, we define heuristic rules to create waypoints based on the contact point positions for each basic skill.
 Once the waypoints are determined, a motion planning algorithm is applied to generate the complete trajectory for the robot's execution.
 Specifically, we implement each basic skill as follows: